Martenfur/Nopipeline/README.md

 	}
 }
 ```
-With `watch` parameter present, all the `.spritegoup` files will be built by Pipeline Tool, if any `.png` or `.json` file will be changed.
+With `watch` parameter present, all the `.spritegroup` files will be built by Pipeline Tool, if any `.png` or `.json` file will be changed.
 Note that all the paths listed in `watch` are relative to the main `path`, so final paths  will look like this: `Graphics/Default/*.png`.

 But that's not all.
 Nopipeline also provides an extended reference management.
 Add `references` section into your `.npl` config like this: